SamaElMoataz/Bluetooth-Controlled-Home-Automation-System/README.md

 ### 1. Appliance Control via Bluetooth:
 Hardware: Bluetooth module (HC-05), DC motor, Servo motor, Stepper motor, LEDs, DIP switches.

-Control appliances like lights (simulated by LEDs), fan (using a DC motor), door (using a Servo motor), and blinds (using a Stepper motor) through Bluetooth commands from a smartphone app.
+Control appliances like lights (simulated by LEDs), fan (using a DC motor), door (using a Servo motor), and blinds (using a Stepper motor) through Bluetooth commands from a smartphone app created by MIT App Inventor.

 ### 2. Manual Override: